jimmydave03/spring-boot-2-angular-7-to-do-app/README.md

 2) install dependencies using: npm install
 3) Run application run with commnad: ng serve
 4) To generate build: ng build --prod
-5) This app is running at this location: http://localhost:4200
+5) This app will run at this location: http://localhost:4200

 These endpoints are open for front-end to manipulate data.